 This parks and recreation master plan was prepared by the City of Bronson.
-Demographics and statistical data was gathered using the City of Bronson Master Plan, 2010 U.S. Census data, and 2009-2013 American Community Survey Estimates.
-Recreation inventory data was collected by City staff about the four city parks with mapping imagery created using the City's GIS software.
+Demographics and statistical data were gathered using the City of Bronson Master Plan, 2020 U.S. Census data, and 2009-2019 American Community Survey Estimates.
+Recreation inventory data was collected by city staff about the four city parks with mapping imagery created using the City's GIS software.

 Two opportunities were provided for public input and participation during the development of this plan.
 The first opportunity was a community survey, the results of which will be discussed in the next section.
-The survey was open from December 29, 2015 until January 12, 2016.
-The second opportunity for input was provided during a public hearing at the City Council at a special governmental meeting.
+The survey was open from October 29, 2021 until November 29, 2021.
+The second opportunity for input was provided during a public hearing at the City Council at a regular governmental meeting.